Jena: Theatre and music

 Jena has its own theatre and orchestra, the Jenaer Philharmonie.

 Sports

-Jena is home to professional football club, FC Carl Zeiss Jena.
-The club won the DDR-Oberliga three times, the FDGB Cup four times, and reached the final of the UEFA Cup Winners' Cup.
+Jena is home to professional football club FC Carl Zeiss Jena.
+The club won the DDR-Oberliga three times, the FDGB Cup four times, and reached the final of the UEFA Cup Winners' Cup once.
 Post-unification the club have been less successful and they currently compete in Regionalliga Nordost.
 In women's football, FF USV Jena is a member of the 2.
 Frauen-Bundesliga.
 Both clubs' home stadium is the Ernst-Abbe-Sportfeld.
 Also, the city's basketball team, Science City Jena played in Basketball Bundesliga in 2007–2008 season and returned to top level in 2015–16 season.
 In addition, since 2000, the university of Jena has a rugby team.
 Since 2012, the USV Rugby Jena team has been playing in the 2.
 Rugby-Bundesliga.

 Current men's javelin throw world record (98.48) by Jan Železný was achieved in Jena.